 OPTION #1 – ATTEND A SCHOOL LIKE APEX CDL INSTITUTE

-Attending a truck driving school that offers formal training with a state-authorized program is the first option for gaining experience.
+Attending a truck driving school that offers formal class a cdl training with a state-authorized program is the first option for gaining experience.
 This is important because truck driving companies that hire our graduates know that we provide real-world training.
 They understand that graduates of Apex CDL have been trained on the right equipment, using the programs that meet their standards.

 WHAT THIS EXPERIENCE MEANS FOR YOU:

 - You own your CDL license when you leave